 So please tell me how your going to fit any other language on a microcontroller with 1MB of flash memory.
 Nah, I'll be nice, how about 2MB of flash memory.
 Dont forget the roughly 512KB of RAM your going to have.
 And those specs are just guessing at what most industry will be using in 5-10 years.
 Most of us are still on ~256KB ROM.

-The .Net micro framework matches your requirements pretty well: from the Wikipedia link: The .NET Micro Framework (NETMF) is an open source .NET platform for resource-constrained devices with at least 256 KBytes of flash and 64 KBytes of RAM.
-You can use Visual Studio and C# for pretty small devices.
+.Net micro framework matches your requirements pretty well: from the Wikipedia link: The You can use Visual Studio and C# for pretty small devices. .NET Micro Framework (NETMF) is an open source .NET platform for resource-constrained devices with at least 256 KBytes of flash and 64 KBytes of RAM.

 they eventually end up charging each individual exactly what it will cost the insurance company to pay each individual's claims plus their profit margin.
 At that point, the insurance company is a useless middle man and everyone may as well be self-insured.